 Is Diastat a controlled substance?

 Yes.
-Diastat is a Schedule IV substance, which means it can cause dependence or has potential for misuse.
-With dependence, your body needs the drug in order for you to feel normal.
-Dependence can lead to misuse, which refers to using a drug for nonmedical reasons, or in a way that’s not approved.
+Diastat is a Schedule IV substance, which means it can cause dependence or has the potential for misuse.
+With dependence, your body needs the drug in order for you to feel like usual.
+Dependence can lead to misuse, which refers to using a drug for nonmedical reasons or in a way that’s not approved.

 Effectiveness